Taiwan scrambles jets as China's air force holds drill near island

 Beijing is already furious about a law signed two weeks ago by U.S. President Donald Trump that encourages the United States to send senior officials to Taiwan to meet counterparts and vice versa.

-(This story has been refiled to change dateline to Taipei from Beijing)

-Reporting by Fabian Hamacher; Writing be Christian Shepherd; Editing by Robert Birsel
+Reporting by Fabian Hamacher and Twinnie Siu; Writing by Christian Shepherd and Ben Blanchard; Editing by Robert Birsel